dojo/site/README.md

 Run `dojo build --mode dist` (the `mode` option defaults to `dist`) to create a production build for the project.
 The built artifacts will be stored in the `output/dist` directory.

+## Content Build

+Run `npm run build:content` to build the content

-## Development Build
+## Production Build

-Run `dojo build --mode dev` to create a development build for the project.
+Run `npm run build` to create a development build for the project.
 The built artifacts will be stored in the `output/dev` directory.

-## Development server
+## Development Build/Server

-Run `dojo build --mode dev --watch memory --serve` to create an in memory development build and start a development server with hot reload.
+Run `npm run dev` to create a development build and start a development server.
 By default the server runs on port `9999`, navigate to `http://localhost:9999/`.

-To change the port of the development use the `--port` option.

 ## Running unit tests

-To run units tests in node only use `dojo test` which uses JIT (just in time) compilation.
+To run units tests in node only use `npm run test` which uses JIT (just in time) compilation.

 To run the unit tests against built bundles, first the run a test build with `dojo build --mode unit`.
 The build test artifacts are written to the `output/tests/unit` directory.